 At the outset of the Civil War, the Federal navy was composed of around ninety ships, only around forty of which were close to combat-capable.
 The central demand of Scott’s Anaconda Plan—a blockade roughly 3000 miles in length—was far beyond what the navy was able to provide.
 Old ships were filled with stones and sunk in blocking positions around Southern harbors to buy time for the engineers rushing to lay down a new fleet of warships.
 Hundreds of civilian ships were pressed into service as well.
 Passenger ferries, their sturdy decks built to hold horse carriages, adapted especially well to their new role as river gunboats.
 The Union navy grew to comprise more than six hundred ships by 1865, the largest in the world at the time, giving the North a consistent advantage in the war on the water.

 Fact #3: Naval dominance on the rivers allowed the Federals to gain an edge in the war on land.

 River combat played a pivotal role in the conflict—armies could use rivers for supply routes, for fast infantry transport, and for the bombardment of enemy positions.
-The western theater was particularly defined by the struggle for control of the Mississippi River, which factored as highly into the final outcome as any other aspect of the war.
+The western theater was particularly defined by the struggle for control of the Mississippi River, which was a major factor of the final outcome of the war.
 Ulysses S. Grant claimed that he could not have taken the fort at Vicksburg, Mississippi without the navy.
-Successful river operations demanded high-tech ironclad and steam powered fleets and led to the development of naval strategies that are still used by the American military.
+Successful river operations demanded high-tech ironclad and steam-powered fleets and led to the development of naval strategies that are still used by the American military.
 In terms of the number of sailors involved and the miles of river contested, the scale of the Civil War on “brown water” exceeds all other American wars, with Vietnam second.

 Fact #4: The Civil War featured the first battle between ironclad ships.